-Complete development the gaps in the of a linear open space and trail network along the Maribyrnong River with connections to the suburban-adjoining urban areas context, regional trail system, adjacent open space, community facilities and shopping centres by the year 2020, activity centres.
+Complete the gaps in the linear open space and trail network along the Maribyrnong River with connections to the adjoining urban areas, regional trail system, adjacent open space, community facilities and activity centres.

 Develop a linear open space corridor and shared trail along Stony Creek with connections to surrounding urban areas.